learn-co-curriculum/dsc-ols-regression-diagnostics/README.md

 ## Introduction

 So far, we have looked mainly at R-squared values along with some visualization techniques to confirm if the data and residuals fit the the given set of assumptions.
-In this lesson, we shall look at some statistical procedures to further understand our model and results it produces.We shall be looking at the results we obtained in the regression analysis outcomes for Advertising dataset in the previous lab.
+In this lesson, we will look at some statistical procedures to further understand our model and results it produces.
+We will be looking at the results we obtained in the regression analysis outcomes for Advertising dataset in the previous lab.

 *Note: Some of the terms in this lesson highlighting underlying statistical testing concepts may be new to some of us.
-We shall cover some of these in detail in later sections.
-Here, we shall focus more on running and interpreting the results of these tests in a regression context.*
+We will cover some of these in detail in later sections.
+Here, we will focus more on running and interpreting the results of these tests in a regression context.*

 ## Objectives